lalitksahu22/BrilliantLunch/README.md

-In this Problem we need to display the event in a calender without coinciding it with Others For placing any event in the calender, i use Absolute position with top,left and width property.
+In this Problem we need to display the event in a calender without coinciding it with Others For placing any event in the calender, i used Absolute position with top,left and width property.
 For placing event I used the jquery library.

 ------------------For Creating  UI-----------------------